defio/KotlinNativeExperiments/README.md

 #### iOS

-We have already done the setup to run the test in the iOS enviroment writing into the `build.gradle` of the ios module
+We have already done the setup to run the test in the iOS environment writing into the `build.gradle` of the iOS module

 ```groovy
 konanArtifacts {